Family estrangement

 Family estrangement is the cessation or reduction of a previously existing relationship between family members, often to the extent that there is little to no communication for a prolonged period.
 Often, at least one of the parties wants estrangement to end.

 Family estrangements are broken relationships between parents, grandparents, siblings, children, cousins, etc. Characteristics of estrangement may include a lack of empathy in one or more of the parties involved.
 This can result in heightened levels of stress in all parties, although in the case of an abusive relationship the victim may feel a sense of relief once the source of stress has been removed.

 A significant proportion of estrangements involve a third party, such as a member of the extended family or the adult child's spouse.
 For example, a child who dislikes a stepparent might refuse to have a relationship with the parent who married the stepparent; in such a case, the stepparent is the third party involved in the estrangement between the child and the parent.
 In some cases, the third party provides emotional support to the individual initiating the estrangement, providing the estranger with an alternative social support system and thus enabling the deepening of the estrangement.
 In other instances, the third party—whether deliberately or not—is actually the sole or primary cause of two family members becoming estranged.
+Surveys that ask adult children directly, however, find that they most often attribute estrangement to the parent's own conduct—such as emotional abuse, neglect, or feeling unaccepted—rather than to a third party, and that estranged parents and their adult children tend to give systematically different accounts of why the relationship broke down.

 In situations where the estrangement is unilateral, the rejected individual may or may not try a number of strategies to repair the rift.
 In some cases, taking responsibility and making amends for harsh words or difficult circumstances may improve the relationship.

-In some cases, the initiator of the estrangement stipulates rules or boundaries in order to maintain limited contact (and therefore limit emotional damage) with the person they see as a potential abuser.
+In some cases, the initiator of the estrangement stipulates rules or boundaries in order to maintain limited contact with the person they have estranged.
 In other cases, the initiator is unable or unwilling to consider any type of reconciliation.